What are you trying? Are you happy with it?

 Define some constraints.
 Let the language work out the details.

-— Keith J Grant
+— Keith J Grant, Resilient, Declarative, Contextual

 CSS Systems, OOCSS, ITCSS, CUBE…